harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 # Getting Full Case Text

-You can request the get full case text for cases anywhere in the cases endpoint, whether you're viewing an individual case, or a query with many cases. to do so, you must include the `full_case=true` argument in your query url, like so:
+You can request full case text for cases anywhere in the cases endpoint, whether you're viewing an individual case or a list of cases. to do so, you must include the `full_case=true` parameter in your query url, like so:

 [{% api_url "cases-list" %}jurisdiction=ill&page_size=1&full_case=true]({% api_url "cases-list" %}jurisdiction=ill&page_size=1&full_case=true)